jz33/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-Solution for Leetcode questions written in C, C++, Python, Java, Javascript, Golang, C#
+Solution for Leetcode questions written mostly in Python3, also in C, C++, Java, Javascript, Typescript, Golang, C#